hanmertens/pstoedit-rs/pstoedit-sys/README.md

 This crate contains low-level bindings to the C API of pstoedit, a C++ program that can translate PostScript and PDF graphics into other vector formats.

-## Requirements
+## Requirements and compatibility

 Only dynamic linking to pstoedit is supported, so pstoedit needs to be installed.
-The supported DLL version is 301, which is compatible with pstoedit version 3.xx starting from 3.17.
-Currently, pstoedit version 4.00 and higher are not supported.
+Multiple versions are supported, but the appropriate feature starting with `pstoedit_` has to be enabled to prevent a runtime `IncompatibleVersion` error.
+If multiple are specified, the first in the following list takes precedence.

+- `pstoedit_4_01`: compatible with pstoedit version 4.01, and likely with future 4.xx releases.
+- `pstoedit_4_00`: compatible with pstoedit version 4.00&ndash;4.01, and likely
+  with future 4.xx releases.
+- No feature starting with `pstoedit_`: compatible with pstoedit version 3.17&ndash;3.78.

 ## License